Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 ### 🎮 New Gameplay Features
 - **Perfect Run modifier**: Fail on any non-passing hit, with optional FINE limits
-- **Technical Zone modifier**: F2nd-style score-gated challenge segments with configurable penalties (see detailed section below)
+- **Technical Zone modifier**: Project Diva F-style score-gated challenge segments with configurable penalties (see detailed section below)
 - **Various Cosmetic Modifiers**: Disable the multi-line or set the global scale without VFX or leaving the PreGameScreen.
 All leaderboard-legal.
 - **VFX indicators**: See which songs have VFX before playing
 - **Enhanced Pre-Game Screen**: Icon and resource pack selector, VFX context stamp, Perfect Run helpers